agsb/minute/README.md

 Forget QWERTY and etc layouts, use a minimal software mapped keyboard.

-A really minute splited software mapped keyboard, using two pads of ten (5x2) switches.
+A really minute splited software mapped keyboard, using two pads of up to ten (5x2) switches.

 ### Left and Right